- All Topics

 The best method of monitoring the element condition is through the use of a pressure switch.
 Once the element becomes partially contaminated and the pressure drop across the element reaches the switch setting, an electrical signal will be sent indicating the condition.

 The switch may be used to provide an alarm on the operator’s screen that the filter is nearly contaminated.
-Most pressure filters contain an internal bypass check valve to allow the oil to continually flow to the system once the element is contaminated.
+Most pressure filters contain an internal bypass check valve to allow the oil to flow continually to the system once the element is contaminated.

 The rating of the check valve spring is usually 7-10 psi higher than the setting of the pressure switch.
 The best method of filtering is to install a dual filter system where one element is active and the other is a standby.
 When the pressure switch indicates the online element is contaminated, the clean filter can be selected without shutting down the system.